Enter your email to get your 85% OFF code and unlock the full NEET PG question bank on the app.

-Based on their life cycle, _____ zoonoses are diseases that require more than one vertebrate host needed to complete the developmental cycle and not an invertebrate host
+Based on their life cycle, which type of zoonoses require more than one vertebrate host to complete the developmental cycle, but no invertebrate host?

-Which kit would you use for Urethral discharge, Cervical discharge, Ano-rectal discharge, Painful scrotal swelling?_____
+Which kit is used for Urethral discharge, Cervical discharge, and Anorectal discharge?

 Indoor residual sprays are not used in the vector control measures for Japanese Encephalitis, as its vectors (culex) are _____.